 Our Strategic Priorities

-The Ontario Association of Naturopathic Doctors (OAND) champions the success of naturopathic doctors and the health of Ontarians.
+The Ontario Association of Naturopathic Doctors (OAND) champions the success of Naturopathic Doctors and the health of Ontarians.
 We focus on:

-- Promoting the value of naturopathic medicine to the general public, government, other health professions and stakeholders
+- Promoting the value of Naturopathic medicine to the general public, government, other health professions and stakeholders.

-- Inspiring strong internal and external community and partnerships
+- Inspiring strong internal and external community and partnerships.

-Our vision is that 100% of Ontarians are choosing naturopathic doctors as an integral part of their primary health care team.
+NDs are highly credentialed, highly respected, primary health care generalists and a key pillar in Ontario’s health care system.
+Our vision is that Ontarians choose Naturopathic Doctors as an integral part of their primary health care team.

 Continuing education is a regulatory requirement for registered NDs in the province of Ontario.
-The OAND is proud to sponsor leading edge continuing education offering clinical insights based on recent research findings and long term clinical practice, in a variety of learning methods, from webinars to live in-person training.
-Annually the OAND sponsors a 3 day clinical convention that is respected throughout the North American naturopathic community.
+The OAND is proud to sponsor leading-edge continuing education offering clinical insights based on recent research findings and long term clinical practice, in a variety of learning methods, from webinars to live in-person training.
+Annually the OAND sponsors a 3-day clinical convention that is respected throughout the North American Naturopathic community.

 Promoting the Value of Naturopathic Medicine to the General Public:

-Naturopathic doctors treat the whole person as an individual, focusing on helping to find out the root cause of what’s wrong, and leveraging the body’s natural ability to heal in their treatment programs.
-One of the important focuses of naturopathic medicine is the treatment and prevention of chronic disease, which affects 80% of Ontarians over 45 years of age, and accounts for over half of the direct and indirect costs of health care in the province.
+Naturopathic Doctors treat the whole person as an individual, focusing on helping to find out the root cause of what’s wrong, and leveraging the body’s natural ability to heal in their treatment programs.
+One of the important focuses of Naturopathic medicine is the treatment and prevention of chronic disease, which affects 80% of Ontarians over 45 years of age, and accounts for over half of the direct and indirect costs of health care in the province.

 Inspiring Strong Internal and External Community and Partnerships

 The OAND community of NDs interacts with each other in several ways: through informal and formal networking, individually and through the regional networks established throughout the province, and through diverse in-person events.
-Our association and members are linked to the Canadian Association of Naturopathic Doctors and work closely with the Canadian College of Naturopathic Medicine, as well as the regulator – the (transitional) College of Naturopaths of Ontario.
+Our association and members are linked to the Canadian Association of Naturopathic Doctors and work closely with the Canadian College of Naturopathic Medicine, as well as the regulator – the College of Naturopaths of Ontario.
 Ongoing inter-professional collaboration with other regulated health care providers in a patient’s circle of care is typical.